TetraPlex-org/central/Documentation/MRD.md

 F. Karma and Credits

-The system will have two currencies to facilitate tranactions.
-Karma is earned by certain actions that the system deems pro social and is used to unlock some in network features and credit is cash converted into an in network virtual currency to buy virtual and possibly physical goods and set and pay bounties for certain tasks.
+The system will have two currencies to facilitate transactions.
+Karma is earned by certain actions that the system deems prosocial and is used to unlock some in network features and credit is cash converted into an in network virtual currency to buy virtual and possibly physical goods and set and pay bounties for certain tasks.
 This credit system can eventually be expanded to the point that we can become a superapp.
-(And compete with X and the Chinese Superapps)

-The advantage we have is that we are designing from scratch and building in privacy unlike the abovementioned superapps and we will be based in the EU which is a well known advocate of not collecting too much information from the users of online platforms.
+(And compete with X and the Chinese Superapps)  The advantage we have is that we are designing from scratch and building in privacy unlike the abovementioned superapps and we will be based in the EU which is a well known advocate of not collecting too much information from the users of online platforms.
 We will be totally transparent as to what data we collect and why and will have options for deleting financial transactions after some time if no claims of fraud or wrong doing with regards to aforementioned transactions are made.

 G. Bounties and Tasks